cossacklabs/product-docs/acra/guides/integrating-acra-translator-into-new-infrastructure/_index.md

 {{< /hint >}}

+## Setup AcraTranslator using Docker

+AcraTranslator is available as a Docker image which you can download from the [Cossack Labs official Docker repository](https://github.com/cossacklabs/acra/tree/master/docker) or you can find it in the [Docker folder](https://github.com/cossacklabs/acra-Q12021/tree/master/docker) in the GitHub repository.

+There are a couple of predefined docker-compose files for [HTTP API](https://github.com/cossacklabs/acra-Q12021/blob/master/docker/docker-compose.translator-ssession-connector-http.yml) and [gRPC API](https://github.com/cossacklabs/acra-Q12021/blob/master/docker/docker-compose.translator-ssession-connector-grpc.yml) AcraTranslator infrastructure.
+{{< hint info >}}

+**Note:**
+Using Docker is recommended for testing purposes only.
+Please don't rely on Docker in real-life production settings.
+We provide docker-compose files with pre-generated keys, that are visible for everyone.
+{{< /hint >}}

 ## Poison records

 If the client application is hacked and the attacker is trying to decrypt all the data, you can detect it using [poison records]({{< ref "/acra/security-controls/intrusion-detection" >}}).

 AcraTranslator also has ability to detect poison records and stop executing the query, preventing the data from leaking to an untrusted destination.
 To learn more about AcraTranslator cmd configuration you can refer [here]({{< ref "/acra/configuring-maintaining/general-configuration/acra-translator.md" >}}).